First Corinthians 16:1

 you surrender yourself to the benefit of others, then this is one of the things

 that you will receive as a consequence: you will have adversaries.
-There will be
+There will

-godly in Christ Jesus shall suffer persecution."
+that live godly in Christ Jesus shall suffer persecution."
+"The

-"The servant is not greater than his
+servant is not greater than his Lord."

-they may very well do to you also.
-Understand that it’s part of the territory.
+What they did to Christ, they may very well do to you also.
+Understand that it

-them.
+forgive them.
 They know not what they do."

-Paul said in First Corinthians 16:10-12, "Now, if Timotheus come, see that he may be with you without fear:
+Paul said in First Corinthians 16:10-12, "Now, if Timotheus

-for he works the work of the Lord, as I also do.
-Let no man therefore despise
+Lord, as I also do.
+Let no man therefore despise him: but conduct him forth in

-unto me: for I look for him with the brothers.
-As touching our brother, Apollos, I desired him to come unto you with the brothers;
+touching our brother, Apollos, I desired him to come unto you with the

-shall have convenient time."
-It’s
+when he shall have convenient time."

-hierarchy amongst them.
+was no hierarchy amongst them.
 Paul said of Timothy, "he works the work of the Lord as I also do."
-And even though Paul wished that Apollos would have gone to
+And even though Paul wished that Apollos

 In the next couple of verses Paul has a few